cinnData/MLearning/[ML-06E] Example - The spam filter.md

        [ 350, 1463]])
 ```

-We find an interesting decrease in the number of false positives, which is relevant for his example.
-The false positive rate confirms this.
+The decrease in the number of false positives is relevant for this example.
+The false positive rate confirms it.

 ```
 In [21]: tp4 = conf4[1, 1]/sum(conf4[1, :])